crogan/VMM2_Calibration/README.md

 ### Step 1c: Collect TDO calibration data

+NOTE: make sure to take TDO calibration data with test pulse DAC at 200 and with (at least) delays 0, 1, 2, 3, 4.

 ## Step 2: Use the collected data to determine calibrations

 Once you have collected calibration data for a MMFE8 board(s) you can